-More than 600 corporations, thousands of small businesses, and six of the world’s leading business schools know the better you are at connecting and communicating face-to-face with all kinds of different people, the faster you’ll pull ahead of the competition.
+More than 600 corporations and associations, thousands of small businesses, and six of the world’s leading business schools know the better you are at connecting and communicating face-to-face with all kinds of different people, the faster you’ll pull ahead of the competition.

 That’s why they contacted Nicholas Boothman.

 Speech – How to Connect in Business in 90 Seconds or Less

 When you’re connecting and communicating your ideas to strangers your success depends on making instant, meaningful connections and articulating your messages in ways that are friendly, memorable and easy to understand.

 In this speech Nicholas Boothman shows audiences how to use the tools that belong to all of us – face, body, attitude and voice – to make a dazzling first impression, establish immediate rapport and trust and assemble the words that persuade others to act on their ideas virtually and in person.

 Audiences learn to make a great first impression, articulate their ideas so they get acted on, connect with the emotions, appear socially smarter.

 Everything you need to know told in heart-warming real-life stories.

 Talking to strangers isn’t just the right thing to do it’s a matter of survival and a force of nature as old as humanity itself.
 A single conversation with a stranger can alter the course of your life.
 It can even change the world.